hpe-container-platform-community/kubedirector-examples/README.md

  - Basic Knowledge of Docker and Dockerfiles
  - Basic Knowledge of Kubectl
- - Basis Understanding of KubeDirector concetps
+ - Basis Understanding of KubeDirector concepts
  - Kubectl Tenant Admin access to an HPE Ezmeral Container Platform environment

 ### Examples